 Adware usually arrives in the form of browser extensions or toolbars bundled with other applications.
 Once installed, it can collect information on the websites you visit, display popup advertisements, and redirect web pages.
 While not necessarily malicious, adware can still pose a privacy threat and is generally classified as a Potentially Unwanted Application (PUA).

-Some of the first malware ever created came in the form of computer viruses, which would "infect" otherwise innocent files, changing their behavior to self-replicate or damage a computer system.
+Some of the first malware ever created came in the form of computer viruses, which would "infect" otherwise innocent files, changing their behaviour to self-replicate or damage a computer system.
 These days, computer viruses are seen less often, but the name has become a generic term used to describe many different types of malware, including trojan horses, keyloggers, worms, etc.

 Ransomware, as its name implies, is a type of malware that tries to extort money from computer users by holding their systems ransom.
 One of the newest types of malware to hit the scene, ransomware is an attractive choice for cyber criminals because it presents them with a very clear means of making money off their victims.
 Ransomware preys on the idea that computer systems and everything they hold (documents, photos, financial records, mp3 files, etc.) are of such vital importance to most people that holding them ransom is an effective way of extorting cash.